As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Road Cuts, Exposures, and Outcrops

 Road cuts, outcrops, or exposures are other fantastic mediums to discover chert rocks.
-If you ever find a limestone exposure, it’s almost guaranteed that you will also find chert specimens since it forms there as nodules.
+If you ever find a limestone exposure, it’s almost guaranteed that you will also find chert specimens since they form there as nodules.

 TIP: Sedimentary and igneous rocks are among the basic types of rocks.
 Check out the main differences between these rock types in the article below: